Old town

 In a city or town, the old town is its historic or original core.
-Although the city is usually larger in its present form, many cities have redesignated this part of the city to commemorate its origins after thorough renovations.
-There are many places throughout the world referred to as the old town (and this is sometimes construed as a proper noun and capitalized).
+Although the city is usually larger in its present form, many cities have redesignated this part of the city to commemorate its origins.
+In some cases, newer developments on the periphery of the original settlement may have become the town's principal commercial and/or residential hub, leaving the historic "old town" as a secondary focus.
+There are many places throughout the world referred to as the old town (sometimes construed as a proper noun and capitalized).
 This is a list of some famous old towns: